certifaction/hinsign-cli/README.md

 * Verifying E-Prescriptions
 * Revoking E-Prescriptions
 * (Partial) dispensing of E-Prescriptions
+* (temporary) locking of E-Prescriptions
 * Cancelling these actions

 ### 1.2.
 Integration of the E-Prescription Switzerland service

-**E-Prescription as part of HIN Sign**
+**E-Prescription versus HIN Sign**

-The E-Prescription Switzerland service is part of the HIN Sign service and is therefore available via a similar integration.
+The integration of the E-Prescription Switzerland service is very similar to the integration of the HIN Sign service.
+However, there are important differences to be aware of:
 The HIN Sign document signature can be used to sign documents, which don't require a handwritten signature by law.
 Examples:

-* Medical prescriptions (exception: narcotic prescriptions)
 * Certificates of incapacity for work
 * Reports and expert opinions
 * Clinical findings
 * Forms

+* Medical prescriptions may not be signed with HIN Sign, although this was promoted before.

 ## 2. E-Prescription Switzerland service: QR code specification